xingminw/xingmin-blog/dmd/dmd.md

 $$\frac{d}{dt}\phi(x)=x^{-2}\phi(x)\dot{x}=\phi(x)$$

-which means that on this observable $\phi(x)$, the system will become linear system.
+which means that on this observable $\phi(x)$, the system will become a linear system.
 This seems very magic to me...

 The question is that how to find the bases for such eigenfunctions.
 Acually, the eigenfunctions satisfy a closed analytical form as a solution of a PDE.
 The Koopman eigenfunctions expand a invariant subspaces and the PDE is written as: